weedySeaDragon/obsidian-tasks-as-timeline/README.md

 This is a simple wrapper for Obsidian-Tasks-Calendar (https://github.com/702573N/Obsidian-Tasks-Calendar) and Obsidian-Tasks-Timeline (https://github.com/702573N/Obsidian-Tasks-Timeline).

-This plugin provides setting pages and update support for [702573N](https://github.com/702573N)'s great work, for detailed information about the options, see [Obsidian-Tasks-Calendar](https://github.com/702573N/Obsidian-Tasks-Calendar) and [Obsidian-Tasks-Timeline](https://github.com/702573N/Obsidian-Tasks-Timeline).
+This plugin is based on  [the tasks-calendar-wrapper plugin by Leonezz](https://github.com/Leonezz/obsidian-tasks-calendar-wrapper) provides setting pages and update support for [702573N](https://github.com/702573N)'s great work, for detailed information about the options, see [Obsidian-Tasks-Calendar](https://github.com/702573N/Obsidian-Tasks-Calendar) and [Obsidian-Tasks-Timeline](https://github.com/702573N/Obsidian-Tasks-Timeline).

 ## Usage